brycewray/hugo-site/content/posts/2021/04/speaking-up-for-sass.md

   <span class="caption">Image: Sass logo and Sass glasses icon, sourced from <a href="https://sass-lang.com" target="_blank" rel="noopener">Sass website</a>; adapted in <a href="https://affinity.serif.com/en-us/designer/" target="_blank" rel="noopener">Affinity&nbsp;Designer</a></span>
 ---

-**Note, 2021-04-04**: I revised this article to remove some references that, as a reader correctly pointed out, didn't really fit into what I was trying to say.
+**Note, 2021‑04‑04**: I revised this article to remove some references that, as a reader correctly pointed out, didn't really fit into what I was trying to say.
 (One of these days, I'll learn not to write these pieces late on Friday nights when I'm really, really tired.)
 {.yellowBox}

 It's important for me to stay current with trends that affect my web development efforts.
 That's true whether we're talking about the websites I manage as part of the Day Job or just the tinkering I do with this personal site.

 For example, I've recently [written about](/posts/2021/03/jit-game-changer-tailwind-css/), and have made significant use of, not only [Tailwind CSS](https://tailwindcss.com) but also its new, experimental [just-in-time (JIT) compiler](https://blog.tailwindcss.com/just-in-time-the-next-generation-of-tailwind-css).
-To be sure, Tailwind's appeal among web developers---especially those who aren't particularly fond of futzing with CSS in the first place---is powerful and growing.
+To be sure, Tailwind's appeal among web developers --- especially those who aren't particularly fond of futzing with CSS in the first place --- is powerful and growing.

 That said, there's plenty to be said for the tried and the true, the styling methods that were around years ago, long before Tailwind and other examples of New Shiny CSS ever existed.
 And, today, I'm here to do some of that "saying" in support of one of them: namely, the [Sass CSS preprocessor](https://sass-lang.com).

 ## Power that'll grow with you

-Sass---"Syntactically Awesome Style Sheets"---came into existence in 2006 and, almost from the beginning, one of its key slogans was that it "makes CSS fun again."
+Sass --- "Syntactically Awesome Style Sheets" --- came into existence in 2006 and, almost from the beginning, one of its key slogans was that it "makes CSS fun again."
 While I can differ with that opinion on occasion, I completely agree with the Sass website's headline since 2013: "CSS with superpowers."

 And let me stop right here for those who are already grumbling, "Yeah, but in this day and age you can do so much more with plain, vanilla CSS than you could back when Sass was new and hot, so who needs it today?"
 My simple answer is: *you* might, if you support websites intended for use in either enterprises or government.

 That's because those tend to be places where the execrable Internet Explorer 11 is still alive and well (I wouldn't waste time worrying about an IE version before that), often because of the need to support legacy apps or files that require it.[^TWCSSandIE] IE 11 is completely incompatible with one of modern CSS's coolest features, [CSS custom properties ("CSS variables”)](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties).
 As I'll shortly explain, using variables in CSS can be an *immense* time- and labor-saver for web dev work, especially as your projects grow.
-But Sass lets you use variables---in its own way, to be fair---while still generating CSS that even IE 11 can read.[^oldBrowsers]
+But Sass lets you use variables --- in its own way, to be fair --- while still generating CSS that even IE 11 can read.[^oldBrowsers]

 [^TWCSSandIE]: By the way: as of the release of version 2.0 in November, 2020, [Tailwind CSS doesn't support Internet Explorer](https://blog.tailwindcss.com/tailwindcss-v2#incompatibility-with-ie11).
 If you must use Tailwind *and* support IE users, you'll have to stick with Tailwind version 1.9.